-For the 17-18 academic year, if an incoming freshmen qualifies for the MAA scholarship it is renewable for two years.
+For the 21-22 academic year, if an incoming freshmen qualifies for the UMAAS scholarship it is renewable for four years.

 For transfer students, the number of years for which the scholarship is renewable is based on the number of transfer credits accepted by UM.

-Many MAA awards are funded by donations made to the UM Foundation.
+Many UMAAS awards are funded by donations made to the UM Foundation.
 The process of matching students to scholarships is done in late spring/early summer.

 A student must have a cumulative GPA of 2.5 at the end of the spring semester for the scholarship to be renewed (if renewable).

 Students who are not continuously enrolled (except summers), transfer to Missoula College (including Bitterroot College), or become distance only students, forfeit the scholarship.
-Non-resident students are not eligible for the MAA.
+Non-resident students are not eligible for the UMAAS.

-MAA recipients cease to be eligible for the MAA upon completion of a bachelor's degree.
+UMAAS recipients cease to be eligible for the UMAAS upon completion of a bachelor's degree.

 The scholarship will not be disbursed in any given semester until the student is enrolled full-time (12 or more credits).
+Courses taken through the School of Extended and Lifelong Learning (SELL) are not counted in meeting the requirement to be full-time.
 The scholarship is not available for use in the summer term.

 Students who do not meet scholarship conditions may appeal for reinstatement using the Scholarship Appeal Form.

-Post-baccalaureate students (i.e. students who have previously earned a bachelor's degree) and graduate students are not eligible to receive the MAA.
+Post-baccalaureate students (i.e. students who have previously earned a bachelor's degree) and graduate students are not eligible to receive the UMAAS.